PERSPECTIVES: I Don't Want to Miss the War!

 the words, “I cannot tell a lie.
 I chopped down the cherry tree.”

-I wondered what happened next considering the time and place.
-Young
+that one, I wondered what happened next considering the time and

-Washington’s transgression was a significant one indeed!
-Ah the
+place.
+Young Washington’s transgression was a significant one

-here another person’s letter for you to sneak a deliciously guilty
+I have here another person’s letter for you to sneak a deliciously

 President James Knox Polk.
 So where and when did I get my greedy